Tempeh is a fermented soy product that's a popular vegetarian meat replacement.

 Summary: Tempeh is a good source of protein, iron, manganese, phosphorus, magnesium and calcium.
 It is also low in carbs and sodium.

-Summary: Tempeh contains probiotics, which may help promote digestive health, increase weight loss and improve immune function, mental health and blood cholesterol levels.
+Summary: Tempeh contains prebiotics, which may help promote digestive health and potentially reduce inflammation.

 Tempeh is high in protein.
 One cup (166 grams) provides 31 grams of protein (2).